 Most of the time, these injuries happen because the fireworks ignite unexpectedly or because of inappropriate usage, the CPSC said.
 The agency's injuries information breaks down the most dangerous types of fireworks and the damage they can cause.
 Hand, finger and facial injuries are the most common.
 A decapitation was reported in 2011.

 Consumer fireworks caused an estimated 17,800 reported fires and 9,600 emergency room-treated injuries in 2011, according to a report by the National Fire Protection Association.
-Sparklers, fountains and novelties accounted for 34% of those injuries and one quarter of the injured were under age 15 are at the most risk for these injuries.
+Children under age 15 are at the most risk for these injuries.

 This doesn't mean you should skip independent firework celebrations on your Independence Day (if they are legal in your state).

 The National Weather Service has some tips to keep your party from ending up at the hospital or starting a fire.
 While a lot of the tips seem to be common sense, they are listed because people have been injured after not observing them.

 In dry areas:

 ■ Obey local ordinances regulating the sale and use of fireworks.